shakacode/react_on_rails/docs/guides/configuration.md

   # For automated component registry, `render_component` view helper method tries to load bundle for component from
   # generated directory. default is false, you can pass option at the time of individual usage or update the default
   # in the following line

+  # Enabling this setting without including `ReactOnRails::WebpackerHelper` in your `ApplicationHelper` will result in a fatal error
   config.auto_load_bundle = false

   ################################################################################